sky2194/AppSec-FruitShop/readme.md

   zap-baseline.py \                          # Run ZAP baseline scan
   -t http://host.docker.internal:5000 \     # Target: your Flask app
   -r zap-report.html                         # Output report filename

- ## Output

-This application is for educational purposes only.
-The vulnerabilities are intentional and should never be replicated in production applications.
-Always follow secure coding practices in real-world applications.